Vignesh3227/Talent-Scout/README.md

 ## Usage

 - Access the app in your browser at the provided local URL after running the Streamlit command.
-- Navigate through the signup, chat, and result pages using the sidebar or navigation buttons.
+- Navigate through the landing page, form, chat, and result pages using the sidebar or navigation buttons.

 ## Dependencies